Suspect in Maryland newspaper to appear on 5 murder charges

 Associated Press

 ANNAPOLIS, Md.
-(AP) - First-degree murder charges were filed Friday against a man who police said targeted Maryland's capital newspaper, shooting his way into the newsroom and killing four journalists and a staffer before officers swiftly arrested him.
+(AP) - First-degree murder charges were filed Friday against a man with a grudge against Maryland's capital newspaper after police said he shot his way into the newsroom, killing four journalists and a staffer and wounding two others.

-Jarrod Warren Ramos was interrogated, charged and jailed pending a 10:30 a.m. hearing in Annapolis.
-No defense attorney was listed in online court records, but one note suggests he could be represented by a public defender.
-Another describes him as "recalcitrant."
+Jarrod Warren Ramos was swiftly arrested, interrogated and jailed pending a 10:30 a.m. hearing in Annapolis.
+A court document classifies him as "recalcitrant."
 Investigators said earlier that he was uncooperative.

-Thursday's attack on The Capital Gazette in Annapolis came amid months of verbal and online attacks on the "fake news media" from politicians and others from President Donald Trump on down.
-It prompted New York City police to immediately tighten security at news organizations in the nation's media capital.

-Police described Ramos as a white man in his late 30s who lives in Maryland.
+A spokeswoman for the public defender's office said she had no comment.

+Ramos, 38, has a well-documented history of harassing the paper's journalists that began years ago after the Gazette reported about his criminal conviction in a harassment case.

-Journalists crawled under desks and sought other hiding places as he moved about the newswroom, describing agonizing minutes of terror as they heard the gunman's footsteps and the repeated blasts of the shotgun.
-Police said he also was armed with smoke grenades.
+The attack began with a shotgun blast that shattered the glass entrance of the open newsroom.
+Journalists crawled under desks and sought other hiding places, describing agonizing minutes of terror as they heard his footsteps and the repeated blasts of the weapon.

+Officers responded in about 60 seconds and arrested him without firing a shot as he too "attempted to conceal himself under a desk," according to his charging documents.
+They recovered a "long gun firearm" and said he also carried smoke grenades.

+Ramos has routinely harassed the newspaper's writers in scores of profanity-laced tweets.
+One said he'd enjoy seeing the paper stop publishing, but "it would be nicer" to see two journalists "cease breathing."
+Investigators were reviewing his postings and searching his apartment in Laurel, Maryland, for evidence on what prompted him to take deadly action.

 Those killed included Rob Hiaasen, 59, the paper's assistant managing editor and brother of novelist Carl Hiaasen.
 Carl Hiaasen said he was "devastated and heartsick" at losing his brother, "one of the most gentle and funny people I've ever known."
 Also slain were Gerald Fischman, editorial page editor; features reporter Wendi Winters; reporter John McNamara, and sales assistant Rebecca Smith.
-The newspaper said two other employees had non-life threatening injuries and were later released from a hospital.
+The newspaper said two other employees were treated for non-life threatening injuries.

-Phil Davis, a courts and crime reporter for the paper, tweeted that the gunman shot out the glass door to the office and fired into the newsroom, sending people scrambling under desks.

-"There is nothing more terrifying than hearing multiple people get shot while you're under your desk and then hear the gunman reload," he wrote in a tweet.
+"There is nothing more terrifying than hearing multiple people get shot while you're under your desk and then hear the gunman reload," tweeted Phil Davis, the paper's courts and crime reporter.
 In a later interview appearing on the paper's online site, Davis likened the newspaper office to a "war zone."

 "I'm a police reporter.
 I write about this stuff - not necessarily to this extent, but shootings and death - all the time," he said.
 "But as much as I'm going to try to articulate how traumatizing it is to be hiding under your desk, you don't know until you're there and you feel helpless."